Browse through some of the most frequently asked questions about the admission process at BCIT by category.

 If you’ve been accepted into a full-time program, you must pay a commitment fee (deposit) to hold your seat in the program.
 The commitment fee is non-refundable and non-transferable.

 Our Tuition & Fees page lists tuition and other program fees.

 - Technology programs: First-term fees are due 60 days before your program starts.

 - Trades programs: First-term fees are due 60 days before your scheduled intake.
 (Many trades programs are only one level, therefore full tuition must be paid.)

 If the fees are not paid by the due date, your acceptance will be withdrawn and the seat will be given to another qualified applicant.

-- Cash or debit card (in person only)
+- Debit card (in person only)